phalcon/blog/_posts/2015-08-22-performing-a-route-redirection-in-phalconphp.md

     'param2' => 1,
     'param3' => 2,
 ])->beforeMatch(function(){
-    die(‘Testing beforeMatch’);
+    die(‘Testing beforeMatch');
 })
 ```

-Don’t judge.
+Don't judge.
 We know you use die() too.
 And it effectively printed the string when the URL was invoked.
 Neat!
-Well, the API doesn’t not specify any parameters, but surely there must be some, right?
+Well, the API doesn't not specify any parameters, but surely there must be some, right?
 After all it is a callback, which means something should be sent back to us.
 Well, by specifying parameters we confirmed that 3 pieces of information are being sent back to the callback function:

 Param 1: The match URL string.
 Param 2: A `Phalcon\Mvc\Router\Route` object.